ogghst/grownode/docs/tutorials/ubuntu1804_2004_easy.md

-# How to get started with Grownode on Ubuntu 18.04 and 20.04 - Easy version
+# How to get started with GrowNode on Ubuntu 18.04 and 20.04 - Easy version

 > Updated on January 18, 2022

 ## Introduction

-With this step-by-step tutorial you will be able to quickly deploy the Eclipse IDE with the Grownode development environment on your Ubuntu 18.04 or 20.04 workstation.
+With this step-by-step tutorial you will be able to quickly deploy the Eclipse IDE with the GrowNode development environment on your Ubuntu 18.04 or 20.04 workstation.

 At the end of the tutorial you will have:
 - installed the Eclipse IDE
 - installed the ESP-IDF plugin for Eclipse
-- installed the main packages required to Grownode
+- installed the main packages required to GrowNode
 - installed the latest ESP-IDF environment
-- compiled and run your first Grownode test board via Eclipse
+- compiled and run your first GrowNode test board via Eclipse

 > *Notes:*
 > - *The same steps should also apply for Ubuntu 18.10 and 20.10, but we haven't tried yet.
 Let us know if you did!*
-> - *Older versions of Ubuntu do not satisfy the minimal requirements out-of-the-box, so they are not officially supported by Grownode.*
+> - *Older versions of Ubuntu do not satisfy the minimal requirements out-of-the-box, so they are not officially supported by GrowNode.*
-> - *This procedure could be also used to create an Ubuntu virtual machine to play with Grownode without affecting your system.
+> - *This procedure could be also used to create an Ubuntu virtual machine to play with GrowNode without affecting your system.
 Read more details on this in the Appendix below.*

 ### Prerequisites